H7O/DB2RestAPI/README.md

 > **Note**: This feature leverages the `Com.H.Text.Json` package which provides advanced JSON serialization capabilities including the type decorator syntax.
 The decorator works seamlessly with SQL Server's `FOR JSON PATH`, `FOR JSON AUTO`, and any other scenario where you need to embed JSON strings as proper objects.

-### Example 13 - Acting as an API gateway
+### Example 12 - Acting as an API gateway

-The solution also offers the feature of acting as an API gateway to seamlessly route requests to various other APIs.
+The solution can also act as an API gateway, routing requests to external APIs.

+**Key benefits:**
-This capability is helpful for consolidating a multitude of APIs under a single, unified base URL.
+- Consolidate multiple APIs under a single, unified base URL

-Consumers benefit without needing to delve into the intricacies of where the data originates&mdash;be it from direct database calls or external APIs routed through the solution.

-Moreover, in this setup, uniform API key enforcement becomes easy to manage.
-Whether interfacing with local resources or external services, the solution can enforce consistent API key usage, even if the external APIs don't inherently require such authentication.

-To implement this functionality, we can utilize a setup file, `api_gateway.xml`, located within the config folder, to configure route mappings to different APIs.

-Here's the structure of the `api_gateway.xml` file:
+- Clients don't need to know where data originates (database or external API)
+- Enforce consistent API key authentication across all services
+- Add authentication to third-party APIs that don't have their own

+#### Configuration

+Configure route mappings in `/config/api_gateway.xml`:

 ```xml
 <settings>